Types of Hurricanes: Understanding Categories

 Satellites are not the only instruments NASA uses to measure a hurricane.
 They also use airplanes that are operated without people inside and fly them over top the hurricanes.

 Hurricanes are deadly forces of nature that can kill lives and decimate buildings.
-It is important to know as much about tropical cyclones as possible so that we can better warn those in their destructive path.
+It is important to know as much about tropical cyclones as possible so that we can better warn those on their destructive path.

 Difference Between Tornado and Hurricane